ercas/scripts/README.md

 * scrapers/ - a collection of small website scrapers

+* wm/ - tools related to window management

+wm
+--
+* center-window.sh - center a window in i3 using basic x utilities

 scripts
 -------
 * anonmgur-upload.sh - **prototype**: upload an image to [anonmgur](https://anonmgur.com)